Dean’s Grants

 - An explanation of the project’s contribution to one or more of the themes above.

-If requesting more than $5,000, provide a detailed budget.
+Proposals must also include a detailed budget.
 In addition to direct costs, please include, if needed, employee benefits, overhead, and proposed cost-sharing.
 Please note: these funds are non-recurring.

 Send applications and any inquires to Veronica Vivas.